viol3/Sui-Unity-SDK/Assets/Sui-Unity-SDK/Code/Sui.Seal/README.md

 The Unity C# layer wraps this process with asynchronous task-based APIs and transaction builder utilities from the **OpenDive Sui-Unity-SDK**.

+Note => Ensure you have a valid deployed seal package that has got a seal_approve function.
+Please read this : https://seal-docs.wal.app/UsingSeal/
 ---

 ## ⚙️ Requirements